Anomalous Dimensions from Soft Regge Constants: Introduction

 Using the structure of the EFT, we then argue that the iterative structure for the soft constants arises naturally due to an interplay between crossing symmetry and the soft and Glauber modes in SCET.
 Crossing symmetry allows us to connect soft loops, which predict large logarithms, $\ln(\frac{s}{-t})$, with simpler Glauber loops, which produce factors of $i\pi$.
 This effectively drops the relativistic loop order by one.
 Using these relations allows us to prove that the two-loop Regge trajectory must appear in $S_{1}^{(1)}$ and $S_{2}^{(1)}$, thus providing a calculation of the two-loop Regge trajectory using simpler Feynman diagrams in the EFT.

 Our observations about the iterative structure of terms in the soft sector of the EFT also enable us to calculate the maximal matter-dependent terms at higher orders in $\alpha_s$, namely the terms $\alpha_s^{k+1} n_f^k$ for any $k$, where $n_f$ is the number of light flavors.
 In particular we predict these maximal-$n_f$ terms in the Regge trajectory $\alpha(t)$ to all orders in $\epsilon$, providing useful information about the higher-loop behavior of the full Regge trajectory.
 We also derive a simple formula for the maximal-$n_f$ terms in $\alpha(t)$ which are most singular $\propto \alpha_s^{k+1}n_f^k/\epsilon^{k+1}$.
-We also compute the $\alpha_s^3 n_f^2$ Regge trajectory to ${\cal O}(\epsilon^0)$ and obtain exact agreement with the recent explicit three-loop calculations of Ref.~\cite{Caola:2021rqz,Falcioni:2021dgr}.
-Finally, as a novel application of our results we compute the terms $\alpha_s^4 n_f^3 \{\epsilon^{-4},\ldots, \epsilon^0\}$ and $\alpha_s^5 n_f^4 \{\epsilon^{-5},\ldots, \epsilon^0\}$ terms in the Regge trajectory.
+We use these results to obtain the $\alpha_s^3 n_f^2$ Regge trajectory to ${\cal O}(\epsilon^0)$ and obtain exact agreement with the recent explicit three-loop calculations of Ref.~\cite{Caola:2021rqz,Falcioni:2021dgr}.
+Finally, as a novel application of our results we give the $\alpha_s^4 n_f^3 \{\epsilon^{-4},\ldots, \epsilon^0\}$ and $\alpha_s^5 n_f^4 \{\epsilon^{-5},\ldots, \epsilon^0\}$ terms in the Regge trajectory.
 We confirm the singular terms in $\epsilon$ with the IR consistency formula of Refs.~\cite{Korchemskaya:1994qp,Korchemskaya:1996je,Bret:2011xm,DelDuca:2011ae}, while our predictions for the $\cO(\epsilon^0)$ terms are, to our knowledge, new results.

 An outline of this paper is as follows.
 In \Sec{sec:EFT} we discuss the structure of the $2\to 2$ scattering amplitude in the Glauber EFT, emphasizing the difference between our factorization and the classic factorization into impact factors and a Regge trajectory.
 We also provide perturbative results for the soft constants for one and two Glauber exchanges.
 Next, in \Sec{sec:relations} we show that basic unitarity relations have an interesting interpretation in the EFT, where they relate amplitudes with different numbers of loops of soft and Glauber modes.
 The Glauber loops are simple and effectively constrained by unitarity constraints on the forward scattering cross section.
 The relation between Glauber and soft loops thus effectively enables us to ``drop'' the loop order of a given diagram by one order.
 Using this, we explain some of the iterative structure appearing in the Regge trajectory and soft contributions to impact factors; and we also provide an extremely simple calculation of the Regge trajectory to two loops.
 In \Sec{sec:3loop_beyond} we predict the maximal-$n_f$ terms in the Regge trajectory $\alpha(t)$ to all orders in $\alpha_s$.
 An overall discussion and conclusion is found in \Sec{sec:conc}.